alanionita/100-days-of-code/r1-log.md

 ### R1D5
 Setup Project #3 - Multiple passwords, multiple forms.
 Setup basic structure of project and began thinking about the logic of how the application is going to function.

+### R1D6
+Reviwed and optimized code from project #3 - multiple passwords, multiple forms.
+Learned how to use custom data-attributes properly and matches method.

+### R1D7
+Project #4 - Character Count.
+UI will display live character count as a user types in a textarea field (in progress).